Rocky Talkie Mountain Radio Review

 What Other Walkie Talkies Should You Consider?

-If you need to save a little space, we recommend checking out the Midland X-Talker T10, which earned the best buy award in our test.
+If you need to save a little space, we recommend checking out the Midland X-Talker T10, which was one of our favorite budget models.
 While it doesn't offer nearly the range and clarity of the Rocky Talkie, it works well when you're closer to the other members of your group.
 It also accesses NOAA weather channels, and with the stark price difference, you'll likely be able to afford more of them.
 If you do need a waterproof option, check out the Motorola T600.
 If you need a more powerful radio, check out its bigger sibling, the Rocky Talkie 5 Watt.